-Blueberry crunch with a goat cheese mousse is an “out of the ordinary” delicious experimental dessert I’ve created, mainly because I had some leftovers of goat cheese foam from my broccoli savoury cupcakes.
-I’ll give 2 different versions to make the mousse; one with syphon and the other without.
-I know goat cheese goes perfectly with many fruits, and my favorite dessert always have a touch of salt to it… so… this blueberry crunch was meant to be.
-I had to find the foam a great complimentary fruit, so I’ve checked the web and saw cherry, figs, peach, etc. finally, I’ve settled for the one I miss the most; the famous blueberry.
+To make the mousse; with syphon.
+It’s simply the best way to make a airy cheesy foam.
+I had to find the foam a great complimentary fruit, so I checked the web and saw cherry, fig, peach, etc. finally, I’ve settled for the one I miss the most; the famous blueberry.
 I’ve never had this combination before, but oh my god!
-It’s a new top discovery, a solace to anyone living far away from those precious blue jewels!
-The two are simply delicious together, although the protagonist here is clearly the blueberry, the goat cheese is subtil and bring the blueberry a creamy, salty touch.
+It’s a new unforgetable discovery, a solace to anyone living far away from those precious blue jewels!
+The two are simply delicious together, although the protagonist here is clearly the blueberry, the goat cheese is subtle and bring the blueberry a welcomed salty touch to the Blueberry Cheesecake Cups.

 So let’s make this irresistible blueberry dessert!